Last Updated on February 28, 2023

 1 ml solution contains 10 mg more active ingredient.
 Other ingredients: hydrochloric acid (sodium hydroxide), dextrose monohydrate, water for infusion, sodium chloride, benzethonium chloride.

 Ask your pharmacist any questions you have relating to this medicine, especially if it’s new to you.
-The foremost benefit of purchasing prescription medicines like Amitriptyline along with other medical supplies from BuyOvertheCounterUK.net is the secure buying procedure as well as the dedication to providing best care and retaining the common up to the mark.
-Purchase Amitriptyline from BuyOvertheCounterUK.net and get top quality drug on reduced international rates.
-BuyOvertheCounterUK.net gives you the opportunity to order and purchase affordable Amitriptyline online and discover more about Amitriptyline side effects, dosage information and drug interactions.
+The foremost benefit of purchasing prescription medicines like amitriptyline along with other medical supplies from BuyOvertheCounterUK.net is the secure buying procedure as well as the dedication to providing the best care and retaining the common up to the mark.
+Order amitriptyline from BuyOvertheCounterUK.net and get top quality drug on reduced international rates.

 Amitriptyline hydrochloride is one of the best known drugs for depression and chronic pain.
 It is widely used in psychiatry and neurology.
-Amitriptyline belongs to the tricyclic antidepressants and thus to the first generation of antidepressants.
-It has been well studied and tested for tolerability.
-Here you can read everything about the effect of Amitriptyline side effects and use.
+Amitriptyline is a tricyclic antidepressant, which means it belongs to the first generation of antidepressants.
+It is well studied and well tolerated.
+Read all about the effects, side-effects and use of amitriptyline.

 Mechanism of action